By Teresa Dec

 The theme parks and some hotels have multiple transportation options.
 Check out which option is more comfortable and accessible for you—and pick your battles.
 For example, if you stay at the Contemporary Resort or Bay Lake Tower, it might honestly be easiest to walk from the Magic Kingdom back to the hotel.
 With the way security is set up at the MK, you exit by walking all the way to the left, then all the way back to the right to get to the monorail.
 In addition, there’s that uphill ramp you’ll have to climb to get to the monorail platform.
 Walking back on the flat ground may be the option with the least extra steps!
 If you stay at any hotel with water transportation, find out if the dock is closer to your room than the bus stop.
 (I’m looking at you, Wilderness Lodge.)

-For more information now on this subject read this article:
+Also for more information now on this subject read this article:

 Do you have more tips or thoughts on this topic?